apache/pulsar/site/docs/latest/clients/go.md

 }
 ```

-{% include admonition.html type="warning" title="Blocking operation"
-   content="When you create a new Pulsar producer, the operation will block until either a producer is successfully created or an error is thrown." %}
+{% include admonition.html type="info" title="Blocking operation"    content="When you create a new Pulsar producer, the operation will block (waiting on a go channel) until either a producer is successfully created or an error is thrown." %}

 ### Producer operations